Wheelbreaker | Confederated Pentagon Stars

 The CPS are notable in the narrative present for the weapons of war that their gladiatorial systems have incentivize the production of.
 Concessions are not made for mass production or for cost, but for destructive power, aesthetics, personal preference.
 Personal armor produced by the PCS is second to none save possibly the Azi and generally possess powered runic and mechanical systems that enable use of heavier and more robust armor without straining or encumbering the wearer.
 The armor is prodigiously expensive, requiring enchantment as a matter of course and exotic materials, but for those with the coin or the trade they are of a quality quite literally impossible to get anywhere else.
 This quality extends to all of man-portable weapons that they make.

 But it is when one looks beyond man-portable weapons that the CPS are truly outstanding.
 They are certainly not the only group producing war-engines, but they pioneered the technology and have always had the most advanced engines available.
 They make mechs, and they make them better than anyone else.
 The first war-engines were made possible by the creation of dream engines which enabled powerful, if esoteric and delicate computerization, to be used for the complicated drivetrain and weapon systems of such a large construct.
 The downside of using dream engines is of course that their destruction is massively harmful to local ambient magic in the place that they are destroyed which can have interesting long term effects.
-This is generally not an issue as a single war-engine has enough firepower to level a city and can generally only be destroyed by another war-engine orr by direct artillery fire.
+This is generally not an issue as a single war-engine has enough firepower to level a city and can generally only be destroyed by another war-engine or by direct artillery fire.
 Like personal armor the war-engines of the CPS are also a very expensive, and very popular, export.
-With only the Azi and the Queen's Court being the only groups banned from purchasing them.
+With the Azi and the Queen's Court being the only groups banned outright from purchasing them.
+Their popularity is so great that CPS designs are treated as standards for other designers and for 3rd party manufacturers and many companies exist to supply buyers with custom and replacement parts for CPS designs, some of whom are willing to sell to the Queen's Court or to the Azi though such trades are generally under the table.

 And to elaborate slightly on that point, the Azi and the CPS have a very tense relationship owing to issues with their initial dealings.
 This first impression is one that neither group is particularly motivated to improve.
-As a result the Azi do not indulge in the politics of the CPS.
-If the Azi want something from the CPS they do not ask, they simply demand it.
+As a result the Azi do not indulge in the political theater of the CPS; if they want something from the CPS they do not ask, they simply demand it.
 If that demand is refused they do not declare a challenge, they simply go to the Citadel and await a fight.
 The Azi have never lost to the CPS.
 The CPS will say that the Azi fight without honor, without even the pretense of respect or recognizable martial tradition.
 To the minds of the CPS the Azi fight like an angry animal, like a dog that has been made into a weapon, not like soldiers.
-For this reason the CPS do not trade with the Azi and the Citadel is the only place where the Azi are barred from entering.
+For this reason the CPS do not trade with the Azi and the Citadel is the only place where the Azi are barred outright from entering.
 Even the Court of Marble does not bar the Azi from entrance.
+For the CPS's part their political system, while effective for them as a tool both for effective governance and for maintaining a certain level of cultural cohesion, puts them at odds w/ the ways the azi maintain cultural cohesion, which is to say you can't participate in CPS society without engaging in Azi taboos and likewise you can't participate in Azi society without engaging in CPS taboos.